 October 26, 2020, 3:30–5:20 pm

 “Doris” is an elderly woman hospitalized with congestive heart failure who does not accept many of the recommendations made for her care.
 Her ongoing refusals create conflict amongst team members, who hold different perspectives on how best to care for her.
 This case-based session is an opportunity for students to experience tension within their teams, and to practice engaging constructively when there is inter-professional conflict.

-Interprofessional Partnerships to Promote Population Health: A Social Ecological Understanding of Pediatric Dental Caries
+Interprofessional Partnerships to Promote Population Health: Prevention and Management of a Chronic Condition

-Oral health is determined by diet, hygiene, smoking, alcohol use, stress, and trauma.
-These are all factors that contribute to many chronic diseases.
-Thus, a broad interprofessional team that includes primary care, public health, and policymakers is required to effectively promote oral health.
-This session will use a pediatric case of dental caries to illustrate the complex, interrelated factors that contribute to all chronic illnesses, and will highlight the critical role of collaboration between health professionals (and other community members) in treating and preventing chronic health conditions..
+This session uses a pediatric case of dental caries to illustrate the complex, interrelated factors that contribute to all chronic illnesses, and highlights the critical role of collaboration between health professionals (and other community members) in treating and preventing chronic health conditions.